parveen-daffodil/au-interface-use/au-interface-terms.md

 ### Only adults can use the Service.

-Customer promises that he or she is over 18 years of age by using the Service.
+User promises that he or she is over 18 years of age by using the Service.

 ### Non adults above a certain age can use the Service with supervision.

-Customer must be 18 years old or over to use of the Service, unless:
+User must be 18 years old or over to use of the Service, unless:

-- Customer is between the ages of {{minimum age}} and 18 years old; and
+- User is between the ages of {{minimum age}} and 18 years old; and
 - uses the Service with the permission and supervision of a guardian.

-Customer's parent or legal guardian agrees that they will supervise Customer's use of the Service.
+User's parent or legal guardian agrees that they will supervise User's use of the Service.

 ## Digital accounts